Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Discussion

-Consistency between the TOA radiation and OHC, even though not explicitly enforced, is further evidence of reconstruction skill (Figs.~S16 and \ref{fig:composite_volcano}d).
-EEI and dOHC300/dt should correspond since much of the energy imbalance is absorbed into the ocean~\citep{Schuckmann2023,Palmer2014}.
-Indeed, their seasonal and annual correlation is high, with a correlation peak at a timescale of 4 years.
-Up to timescales of 20 years, the correlation is above 0.60, with a trend toward decorrelation for longer timescales.
+Consistency between the TOA radiation and OHC, even though not explicitly enforced by the DA system, is further evidence of reconstruction skill (Figs.~S18 and \ref{fig:composite_volcano}d).
+EEI and dOHC300/dt should correspond since much of the energy imbalance is absorbed into the ocean~\citep{Schuckmann2023,Palmer2014,Allison2020}.
+Indeed, their seasonal and annual correlation are moderately high ($r = 0.5$ to $0.6$), with a correlation peak at a timescale of 4 years ($r = 0.7$).
+The correlations between EEI and dOHC/dt are similar for instrumental estimates, and would likely be higher if atmospheric heat storage were considered~\citep{Hakuba2024,Mayer2026}.
+Up to timescales of 20 years, the correlation is above $0.6$, with a trend toward decorrelation for longer timescales.
 We speculate that the multidecadal correlation might be higher if OHC were to include the deeper ocean.
-At seasonal timescales, the EEI lags dOHC/dt by one season.
+At seasonal timescales, the EEI lags dOHC/dt by one season (Fig.~S18d).
+This may be a result of the more direct covariance of OHC with proxies, while EEI mostly follows from LIM dynamics, or an indication that much of the interannual variability in EEI results from internal fluctuations in OHC rather than external forcing (cf. \citealp{Proistosescu2018}).

-One caveat of our method is that the partitioning of EEI into RSR and OLR only works well over the last millennium, and not over the historical period.
-This is because the temperature--radiation relationship in the LIM is learned from last-millennium simulations, which are dominated by volcanic forcing rather than greenhouse gases and tropospheric aerosols.
-In the training data, a cooling (warming) is thus usually associated with a negative (positive) SW forcing, which in response reduces (increases) the OLR.
-This is in contrast to anthropogenic greenhouse gas forcing, for which warming is associated with reduced OLR, opposite of what the LIM has learned.
-Interannual variability over the historical period does not suffer from this issue, however, as evident from the satellite comparison (Fig.~\ref{fig:deepc_panels}).
+One caveat of our method is that we can only reconstruct the radiative response and natural forcing, but not the anthropogenic forcing dominating the historical period.
+This is because the temperature--radiation relationship in the LIM is learned from last-millennium simulations, which do not include a strong greenhouse gas forcing signal since they end in 1850.
+A nonlinear reconstruction framework may be required to capture relationships that change over time and with forcing type.
+However, if we add an estimate of the anthropogenic forcing to our reconstructed EEI, the sum agrees well in magnitude and phasing with an OHC-based estimate of the total EEI (Fig.~\ref{fig:timeseries_historical_eei}).
+Only after 1960 do they diverge as a result of an underestimated radiative response in our reconstruction.